top of page

 The society is made up of a cross-section of members, for example, Jungian analysts, Educators, Therapists of all sorts, Psychologists, Scientists, Psychotherapists, Information Technologists, Philosophers, Writers, and Thinkers.

-Now we are looking toward our first in-person conference to be held in Berlin, August 2-4, 2024.
-We have been taking advantage of the “zoom-culture” and hosting regularly scheduled, smaller scale, online presentations/discussions we call “Topos.”
+We also regularly host scheduled, smaller scale, online presentations/discussions we call “Topos.”
 An ancient Greek word for “place,” Topos is a forum with a short introduction followed by informal discussion and questions.
 These events are open to members and non-members and the themes revolve around the concepts of psychology, soul, and the works of Giegerich and Jung.

 Topos events so far have generated interesting discussion.
 They were: